Pest Control – Essential Oils and Non-Toxic Methods

 Peppermint EO- ants, spiders, beetles, caterpillars, fleas, flies, moths, plant lice

 Lavender EO- chiggers, fleas, flies, mosquitoes, moths, ticks

 Rose geranium EO is said to be effective for repelling ticks, but I have not tried it.

-My personal anti-bug juice body spritz is a 2 oz. fingertip sprayer filled with witch hazel extract, peppermint, spearmint, eucalyptus, citronella, rosemary, lavender, sage, and cedar wood.
+My personal anti-bug juice body spritz is a 2 oz. fingertip sprayer filled with witch hazel extract, peppermint, spearmint, eucalyptus, citronella, rosemary, lavender, sage, lemon eucalyptus, and cedar wood.
 Always know if you are sensitive to any EO before applying to your body!
 Ask me how to do patch tests with essential oils; I’m trained in Aromatherapy (it’s not just to chill out!).
 For extra protection, I use Sage Goddess Shield and Arx perfumes to enhance the protection factor.

 I welcome your questions and comments.

 If you would like to know more about how to use essential oils or work with me in holistic lifestyle coaching, Contact me or see other ways to reach out below.
 Feel free to like and share my blogs.